Is phlebotomy a good career choice? It’s certainly popular with people who want a more secure and stable future.

 Due to advancements in technology, there’s a huge demand for people to fill blood draw jobs and other health positions that are similar to phlebotomy.
 But, although it’s currently a popular career choice, is it the right job for you?

-It’s important to understand what’s required so you can determine if it’s a career that matches your personal skillset and future salary expectations.
+It’s important to understand what’s required so you can determine if it’s a career that matches your skill set and future salary expectations.
 Let’s take a closer look at the positives and negatives of becoming a phlebotomist.

 Table of Contents